lhcubillos/lhcubillos/README.md

 Access my full website [here](lhcubillos.github.io).

 ## About Me
-I'm a Robotics Ph.D. candidate in the [Chestek Lab](https://chestekresearch.engin.umich.edu/) at University of Michigan, working on brain-machine interfaces for finger movement decoding.
+I'm a Robotics Ph.D. from the the [Chestek Lab](https://chestekresearch.engin.umich.edu/) at University of Michigan.
+During my Ph.D., I worked on brain-machine interfaces for finger movement decoding.
 I did my undergrad in Chile, majoring in robotics and computer science, and love working on projects that can improve people's lives through robotics.
 I expect to graduate January 2025 and I'm looking for opportunities in industry, specifically in neurotech or neuromotor control.

 ## 🔭 I'm currently working on: